 When you receive a manual action, the note in Webmaster Tools will tell you what is wrong.
 It may even give you examples of what is wrong.

 These penalties are very difficult to get out of.
 If you have received one of these messages, I wish you the best of luck.
 In some instances, it is best to cut bait, get a new domain and start over.

 Algorithmic penalties are much harder to identify.
 There is no message telling you what is wrong.
 At first you will see a drop in organic traffic, however that usually is not enough to tell if a penalty has taken place or not.
 Traffic can drop for many reasons, many of which are not due to Google penalties.
-It is important to know the site’s traffic patterns and if there is any cyclicality to their traffic.
+It is important to measure website traffic regularly to know the site’s traffic patterns and if there is any cyclicality to their traffic.

 Once you have verified that the drop in traffic is not related to another issue, you should check your rankings.
 Algorithmic penalties often obviously alter all rankings for a distinct group of terms.
 Using Google Webmaster Tool’s search queries report, you can tell if any terms have dropped in the rankings.
 If there is a sustained traffic drop and a decrease in rankings, it is very likely the site has had an algorithmic penalty.

 It can be much harder to figure out what penalty caused an algorithmic penalty.
 There are over 500 updates a year and picking which one is hampering your traffic is very difficult.
 Of course, this is much easier if you have access to Google Analytics.
 If you do not, you can get a really good idea using SEMrush.

 If you have access to Google Analytics, you are in luck.
 There are tools that can help you.
 My favorite is a paid tool called Fruition Google Penalty Checker.
 You grant the tool access to your Google Analytics account, and it will make a graph of all the penalties, and give you a percentage of the chance that it affected your site.